Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 DpdlEngine is optimized to run on a wide range of platforms (JavaME, J2SE, any all VMs >= 1.4 Spec).
 The core engine runs also on Java 1.1 spec compliant VMs.
 This makes it possible to run Dpdl also on very small footprint Virtual Machines (eg. JamVM, miniJVM, and others).

-Multiple ‘Dpdl language plug-ins’ available (embeddable programming languages): C, C++, Python, MicroPython, Julia, JavaScript, Lua , Ruby, Java, PHP, Perl, Groovy, Clojure, Wgsl and OpenCL programming language code can be embedded and executed directly within Dpdl code (interpreted/compiled code)
+Multiple ‘Dpdl language plug-ins’ available (embeddable programming languages): C, C++, Python, MicroPython, Julia, JavaScript, Lua , Ruby, Java, PHP, Perl, Groovy, Clojure, Modelica, Wgsl and OpenCL programming language code can be embedded and executed directly within Dpdl code (interpreted/compiled code)

-No additional installations required (except add-on libraries)
+No additional installations required (except user libraries)

 Further programming languages and syntax interpreters can be embedded via a dedicated kernel execution interface in form of plug-ins (see ‘DpdlCustom’ tag in DpdlEngine.ini)